Wisemonk Team

 For context, setting up a wholly-owned subsidiary in India from scratch typically costs $500,000 to $3 million in the first year alone.
 The BOT model spreads that investment across a longer timeline and shifts much of the early-stage financial risk to your private partner.

-If you’re weighing faster entry into the market, this post on how to Build an Offshore Team in India explains the first steps before transitioning into BOT.
+Weighing a faster entry first?
+Build an Offshore Team in India covers the steps before you move into a BOT structure.

 But cost is only one side of the equation.
 The real reason companies choose build operate transfer India is about risk, speed, and control.
 Let’s break that down.